MarkPugner79/bitvvave/README.md

 Example of how it should be ran, modify this in post-receive to work as a production/dev environment.
 `nvm exec 16 npm run dev`

+Alternatively you can bind it to your LAN address for local testing using `HOST=0 PORT=3000 npm run dev`
+However keep in mind that this does not seem to work with Node Version Manager.

 ## Dev Setup

 ``` bash